 'familiar' for being constantly consistent with a minimum of jarring

 shifts and changes from the 'norm'.
-That being a fair description of
+That being a fair

 'usual experience' serves as a prominent comparison between sleep

 dreams and waking consciousness.
 Otherwise dreams contain the same

 components as waking life... people, dogs, 'regular' scenary and some

 biological considerations.
 Now I pause to reflect on the biology